Rektoff/RustBlock-Outpost/README.md

 Here [Rektoff](https://twitter.com/rektoff_xyz) presents the RustBlock outpost for developers and enthusiasts.
 Outpost is the structured knowledge library or fundamental tool that consists of numerous links that any mr/mrs could use for personal navigation or educational purposes within Rust blockchain ecosystem.
-We have observed a demand in recent months and have received many requests to create something related.
+We have observed a demand in recent months and have received many messages to create something related.
 So, here it is!

 We are striving to create a timeless resource that will remain useful for the next 2-5 years, so consistent contributions from the audience would be greatly appreciated.
 Please feel free to add any requests and let's collectively build a foundation for new rustecean-based applications in the web3 field.